Ellen Roberts: 2013 Legislative Session

 Roberts was appointed to serve on the Senate Health and Human Services Committee.

 2015 Legislative Session

-As state senator, Senator Roberts serves on several committees.
-She serves as Vice Chair of the Agriculture, Natural Resources and Energy Committee as well as Chair of the Judiciary Committee.
-Senator Roberts also serves on the Committee Legal Services, Water Resources Review Committee, Joint Judiciary Committee and the Joint Agriculture and Natural Resources Committee.
+As state senator, Senator Roberts served on several committees.
+She served as Vice Chair of the Agriculture, Natural Resources and Energy Committee as well as Chair of the Judiciary Committee.
+Senator Roberts also served on the Committee Legal Services, Water Resources Review Committee, Joint Judiciary Committee and the Joint Agriculture and Natural Resources Committee.
+She resigned at the end of 2016.